Hassanyare/Minor_Applied_Data_Science/README.md

 <details>
-  <summary>The graphs below, show when loss and accuracy of the model on the train and validation dataset.
+  <summary>The graphs below, show the loss and accuracy of the model on the train and validation dataset.
 </summary>

 ![loss](https://github.com/Hassanyare/Minor_Applied_Data_Science/blob/master/Neural-networks/foto's/training-val-loss.png)